-A study of major contemporary theories and treatment modalities for identifying and treating psychological problems of children in a multicultural context, with an emphasis on play therapy.
-Prerequisites: EDPC650 or equivalent and a master's level course in developmental psychology.
-Limited to students enrolled in Counseling Psychology, School Psychology, Community Counseling, or School Counseling programs.
+A study of major contemporary, evidence-based interventions for treating psychopathology in children with attention given to multicultural and diagnostic issues.
+Prerequisites: a master's level course in developmental psychology and an introductory course on theories and techniques of counseling.
+Limited to students enrolled in Counseling Psychology, School Psychology, Community Counseling or School Counseling programs.